jsocarras96/EVE-NG-Networking-Labs/02-three-tier-enterprise-lan/README.md

 This design keeps Layer 2 boundaries smaller and makes the core routing layer more scalable and stable.

 ## High Availability

-HSRP is used at the Distribution layer to provide redundant default gateways for user VLANs.

 Rapid-PVST is used to control Layer 2 path selection and avoid switching loops.